ijgnd/anki21__batch_change_fonts/README.md

 #### installation

-copy the contents of this file into a folder in your 2.1 addon folder
+copy the files from this repo into a folder in your 2.1 addon folder

 #### general